 “Then call your guards back.
 Fight me alone.”

-I threw a couple quick frost bolts her way, but she dodged each one, growing closer with every maneuver.
-She knew how to fight the ice magi of the Kirin Tor, and I quickly determined that I wouldn’t be able to best her with docile magic.
+I threw a couple quick fire blasts her way, but she dodged each one, growing closer with every maneuver.
+She knew how to fight, and I quickly determined that I wouldn’t be able to best her with docile magic.

-“Come now mage,” she said through her sharp laughter.
+“Come now,” she said through her sharp laughter.
 “I thought I might have a real challenge here!
 Your letting me down.”

-“If you insist,” I said, slowly conjuring my first fire spell.
-“Let’s try something new.”
+“If you insist,” I said, slowly conjuring my next fire spell.
+“Let’s try something bigger.”

 I slammed my hands together and called upon all of my energy.
-I used it to build a complicated pyroblast, fire weaved within fire.
-The raw power and heat of this spell could singe the uniform off a Kirin Tor mage from across a room.
+I used it to build a complicated attack that mixed fire within fire, bright blue at the center, yellow and orange outside.
+The raw power and heat of this spell could burn the uniform off a Udirian soldier from across a room.
 It tried to lash out at me, but I contained it long enough to give it a better target.

 The sheer speed of the spell made it impossible for my foe to deflect.
 It slammed into the ground not far from her side, my bad aim to blame.
 The eruption was still potent, and my opponent was thrown several yards before she landed on the ground.
 She was likely in agony and in need of healing, but this was a duel, likely to the death, so I couldn’t let up.